Angelica Kauffman (1741-1807)

 Angelica Kauffman left behind an oeuvre of an estimated 800 oil paintings on canvas or copper, 13 frescos, some 400 drawings, a small number of early pastels, as well as 41 etchings.
 Many wall, ceiling and mantle decorations in English Historic Houses are erroneously attributed to her; what is more, she did not paint on wood, ivory or porcelain.
 More than 600 prints were made after her works (dotted manner, mezzotint, etchings, engravings, lithographs, wood engravings, photogravures, phototypes, etc.) as well as innumerable copies, imitations and forgeries, a circumstance which serves as an indication of her continued popularity.

-If you are a fan of Angelica Kauffman and want to know more about her live and pictures, the AKRP-Team can give you answers to your questions.
+If you are a fan of Angelica Kauffman and want to know more about her life and pictures, the AKRP-Team can give you answers to your questions.

 The AKRP-Team explains Kauffman’s paintings, prints and drawings, giving an exciting insight into the research for the catalogue raisonné…